 We describe the possible consequences of driving offences below, according to the type of offence:

-Driving or attempting to drive while above the legal limit: in this case, the fine is unlimited and the imprisonment lasts 6 months; moreover, the driving ban lasts at least 1 year or 3 years if the individual is convicted of this same offence twice within 10 years;
+- Driving or attempting to drive while above the legal limit: in this case, the fine is unlimited and the imprisonment lasts 6 months; moreover, the driving ban lasts at least 1 year or 3 years if the individual is convicted of this same offence twice within 10 years; our drink driving solicitor in London will give you more details about what is considered an attempt to drive;

 In most cases, offenders are able to reduce the driving bank of they agree to take a drink-drive rehabilitation course (this can be offered when banned from driving for 1 year or more and the court is the one to decide of this offer should be made available to the offender).